-As a mobile telecommunications value-added services provider, the Corporation relies on the transmission, switching and local distribution facilities of Telcos to which it provides mobile digital content and services.
+As a mobile telecommunications value-added services provider, the Corporation relies on the transmission, switching and local distribution facilities of Globe Telecom, Inc. and Smart Communications, Inc. ("Telcos") to which it provides mobile digital content and services.
 The Telcos own, operate and maintain these transmissions, switching and local distribution facilities and the Corporation itself does not have any right to participate or intervene in the operation or maintenance thereof.
-In 2018, the Corporation's business was severely affected when its partner Telco implemented new and stricter opt-in guidelines for customers who sign up for VAS subscription.
+In 2018, the Corporation's business was severely affected when one the Telcos implemented new and stricter opt-in guidelines for customers who sign up for VAS subscription.
 The Corporation's revenue from its mobile consumer services significantly declined as a result of this.
 The Corporation has disclosed that it is strengthening and enhancing its enterprise services and HR technology services in light of the ongoing challenges in its mobile consumer segment.